jpsweeney97/UMAF/docs/index.md

 # UMAF

-UMAF turns plain text, Markdown, JSON, and a few other formats into a compact **envelope** that’s easy to consume, diff, and validate.
+UMAF turns plain text, Markdown, JSON, and a few other formats into a compact **envelope** that's easy to consume, diff, and validate.

 - **CLI:** `umaf`
 - **Schema:** `spec/umaf-envelope-v0.5.0.json`